bmj2728/HostServiceTest/README.md

 **Latest improvements to the architecture:**

+- **Convenience stat method**: Added `Stat` method as a simpler alternative to FileOpen -> FileStat -> FileClose pattern for retrieving file information when you just need metadata
 - **Truly temporary files with automated cleanup**: Added `MkdirTemp` and `FileCreateTemp` methods that create temporary directories and files with server-side lifecycle tracking for guaranteed cleanup when connections close - unlike stdlib temps that persist until manual deletion
 - **File positioning**: Implemented `FileSeek` method for standard file seeking operations (similar to `os.File.Seek`)
 - **File information retrieval**: Added `FileStat` method to retrieve file metadata (size, mode, modification time) for open file handles - returns an object nearly identical to `fs.FileInfo`, but always returns nil for `Sys()`